Courtaulds: Courtaulds Textiles

 After its demerger, Courtaulds Textiles sold off its retail businesses and the Contessa lingerie chain and McIlroys had been sold by 1995.

-In 2000, the American-based Sara Lee acquired Courtaulds Textiles for £150 million in a hostile takeover.
-"Courtaulds Textile" remained as a division of Sara Lee, unlike the chemical merger, which saw "Courtaulds" disappear into Akzo Nobel.
+In 2000, the American consumer goods company Sara Lee acquired Courtaulds Textiles for £150 million in a hostile takeover.
+Courtaulds Textile continued to operate as its own distinct entity, although as a division of Sara Lee, unlike the chemical merger which saw Courtaulds disappear into Akzo Nobel.

 In the early 2000s, many jobs and factories were eliminated, especially in the UK, where manufacturing costs were higher.
 Marks and Spencer was squeezing its suppliers for lower costs.
 In 2007, 40% of Courtauld's turnover was from sales to Marks & Spencer, although sales had declined rapidly as of 2006.

 In February 2005, Brenda Barns became the chairman and CEO of Sara Lee, and tried to sell the Courtaulds Textile division.

-In April 2006, the UK pension regulator required Sara Lee to increase payments into Courtaulds' $483 million (£260 million) pension deficit from £20m to £32m a year until 2015.
-In May 2006, Sara Lee sold Courtaulds Textiles for an undisclosed sum, but retained its pension debt.
+In April 2006, the UK pension regulator required Sara Lee to increase payments into Courtaulds' $483 million (£260 million) pension deficit from £20m to £32m per year until 2015.
+One month later, Sara Lee sold Courtaulds Textiles for an undisclosed sum, but retained its pension debt.
 The company was bought by a consortium led by PD Enterprise Limited, a private company based in Hong Kong.
 At the time, Courtaulds had about a thousand employees in the UK, of whom 300 were employed at a tights factory.
 Sara Lee conceded that it had effectively "given away" the unit.

 In 2007, Courtaulds Textiles employed around 20,000 people across 16 countries in Europe, North America and Asia.
 One joint venture was Slimline (Pvt) Ltd, Sri Lanka's largest apparel manufacturer, employing 1450 people and with a turnover of £25 million, and Courtaulds Clothing Lanka, which employed 700 people to make men's underwear.
 The whole company had an annual turnover exceeding £1billion.